 Need to go to the bathroom?
 Mingle yourself amongst pink flamingo’s in bathroom heaven and refresh yourself with Aesop handsoap and creme.

 Hungry?
 Try the Burrata from Cuoro di Puglia (the original Italian cheese factory in the city centre of Ghent)!

 My all time favorite.
 The name of the wine bar refers to the name of the owner (Ona Rombaut).
 She is a hard working Lady (with capital L) who has spent a lot of time studying the art of being a ‘sommelier’ at the Université du Vin (ummm YES there is a university where you can study wine).
 On her side, there is Arne (husband to be) who is also passionate about wine and has recently been studying the art of (enjoying) wine too.
 This power couple offers a menu that is quite dynamic, since it changes quite often.
-Nonetheless, the rosé prosecco has been on the wine menu for quite some time (which I find substantiated): try it!
+Nonetheless, not only the champagne, but also their rosé prosecco has been on the wine menu for quite some time (which I find substantiated): try it!

 Note to self: Ona is also ‘boyfriend friendly‘ since the couple offers an extensive list of red and white wines (+ some local appetizers: try the tapenade selection from Small and Tall).

 Ona is situated at my favorite neighbourhood (which I used to live in (and still reminiscing about)) the ‘Nederkouter‘.

 In need of some sunshine?
 In need of seeing a beautiful part of Ghent that only locals know?
 Do you want to act like a real Gentian and say ‘gaan we een terrasje doen?’ (literally: ‘are we doing a terrace?’
 OR – for normal human beings – ‘do you guys want to accompany me and enjoy an aperitif on a terrace while enjoying the sun?’):